adamsbytes/notifierr/README.md

 You must edit `notifierr/config.py` with your own values before starting the API server.
 You'll also need to set some environment variables, depending on which SMS provider you're using.

 #### *Twilio SMS provider*
-The following environment variables are required:
+The following environment variables are required and can be found in your Twilio console:

 `TWILIO_ACCOUNT_SID`: Twilio account SID